thethomaseffect/personal-static-website/README.md

 ## Deployment

-The site is automatically deployed to GitHub Pages using GitHub Actions on every push to the `master` branch.
+The site is automatically deployed to GitHub Pages using GitHub Actions on every push to the `main` branch.

 ### GitHub Pages Setup